rmastand/rmastand.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at [UC Berkeley](https://physics.berkeley.edu/).
-My research lies in the intersection of fundmantal physics and machine learning.
+My research lies in the intersection of fundamental physics and machine learning.
 I am currently interested in applying various types of neural networks to model-agnostic anomaly detection on particle collision data collected from the LHC.

 Before studying at Berkeley, I completed graduate coursework in Physics at the [University of Cambridge](https://www.phy.cam.ac.uk/), preceded by a Bachelor's degree (in guess what) at [MIT](https://physics.mit.edu/).